-A project to provide second-hand laptops, i-pads and i-phones to Rotarians who are elderly or not who don't have access to technology or are not connected to the internet and are therefore unable to join in the Zoom meetings enjoyed by the majority of members.
+A project to provide second-hand laptops, i-pads and i-phones to Rotarians who are elderly or not computer savvy, has solved the problem of how to engage isolated members during lockdown.
+Many clubs have one or two members who don't have access to technology or are not connected to the internet and are therefore unable to join in the Zoom meetings enjoyed by the majority of members.